The 20 Best Hereditary Hyperekplexia Doctors in France

 Montpellier, FR

-Regis Lopez practices in Montpellier, France.
+Regis Lopez practices practicing medicine in Montpellier, France.
 Mr. Lopez is rated as an Advanced expert by MediFind in the treatment of Hereditary Hyperekplexia.
-His top areas of expertise are Sleepwalking (Somnambulism), Drowsiness, Narcolepsy, Idiopathic Hypersomnia, and Adenoidectomy.
+He is also highly rated in 10 other conditions, according to our data.
+His clinical expertise encompasses Sleepwalking (Somnambulism), Drowsiness, Narcolepsy, Idiopathic Hypersomnia, and Adenoidectomy.

 Advanced in Hereditary Hyperekplexia